tugrul512bit/CompressedTerrainCache/README.md

 - When data is found inside cache, effective bandwidth increases again.
 - Huffman encoding is used for all bytes of each tile (its always byte-granularity regardless of POD type of terrain)
 - 2D Direct-mapped cache is implemented to optimize for increased cache-hit ratio for spatial-locality of player movements on the 2D terrain.
-- Todo: As a last layer of compression, CUDA-compressible-memory is applied to the output.
-- Todo: Uses curve-fitting (of player positions in time) to predict player movement on the 2D terrain and starts prefetching the required future tiles while distributing the streaming latency on multiple frames as a low-latency solution.
-- Todo: Dynamic parallelism + variable-sized tiles are employed to optimize for unbalanced workloads (such as some tiles doing more decoding with more threads)
-- Todo: Offload more of calculations to the shared-memory lookup-tables.
-- Todo: Auto-select the best block-size that maximizes number of resident threads per SM (to increase occupancy).

 When actively streaming edge tiles of visible range from unified memory and using 2D caching for interior tiles: